rurseekatze/node-tileserver/README.md

  * `maxsockets` Maximum number of concurring http connections.
 The optimal value depends on your environment (hardware, operating system, system settings, ...), so you should try some values to get the optimal performance. _Default: `100`_

  * `tileserverPort` Port on which the tileserver is listening.
 Change this value if you have conflicts with other applications. _Default: `9000`_

+__Note:__ For some parameters it is also necessary to change the modify the options in kothic-leaflet.js!

 ## Run the server